 Walk-in Crisis Café

 As well as offering a welcome cuppa, the Crisis Cafe is a safe, supportive and therapeutic place for anyone struggling and not coping with life.
 It means people do not have to be alone, struggling with upsetting thoughts or worry.
-The Café is at 15a Homerton Row next to the Homerton University Hospital site and is open from 6.00pm-9.00pm Monday to Thursday, and from midday to 4.00pm on Saturdays.
+The Café is at Raybould Centre, next to the Homerton University Hospital site and is open from 6.00pm-9.00pm Monday to Friday, and from midday to 4.00pm on Saturday and Sunday.

 Click here to view Crisis Café poster with map